Brushes List for Oil or Acrylic Painting

 Some non-art brushes are too soft and become a sloppy mess when loaded with paint (e.g. make-up brushes or shaving brush) some are too firm (e.g. car engine cleaning brush).

 There are endless brands of house painting brushes which are a pleasure to use with oil or acrylic artist paint.

-Very soft nylon house painting brushes are ok but do not use the cheap nylon brushes with what looks like a little knob on the tip of each bristle (Seen in Australia).
+Soft nylon house painting brushes are ok but beware of the nylon brushes with what looks like a little knob on the tip of each bristle (Seen in Australia).

-Be careful if working in oils and cleaning nylon brushes in turpentine, they might melt, the glue holding the bristles or a plastic handle can sometimes melt.
+Be careful if working in oils and cleaning plastic or nylon brushes in turpentine.
+Plastic brushes might melt and the glue holding the bristles or a plastic handle can sometimes melt.